 Previous shows can be found on The Frunchroom podcast available via iTunes, Stitcher, Google Play and TuneIn.

 We’ve been around for going on three years and have grown a bit bigger each year.
 We started out at O’Rourke’s Office then moved to Beverly Woods.
-Our most recent show was at the Beverly Arts Center.
+Our current shows are at the Beverly Arts Center.
 We’re proud to call the neighborhood of Morgan Park home.

 The “frunchroom” is a colloquialism formed when the words “front room” collide with the glorious Chicago accent.
 When your living room is the first thing your guests see when they walk in your house, that’s your front room.